lulzzz/Smart-Contracts/README.md

 ### Settlement

-The reasoning for calling this contract settlement (as opposed to claim) is that in an insurance service not all consumer related expenditures might be the result of a claim.
+The reason for calling this a settlement contract (as opposed to claim contract) is that it's possible that some of the consumer-related expenditures may not be the result of a claim.
 As an example, a health insurance provider might employ health coaches to assist their consumer base to live a healthier lifestyle.
-The term settlement is therefore better suited to describe expenses that occur as a result of servicing consumers (with the additional benefit of having a much more positive association compared to the word claim).
+The term 'settlement' is therefore better suited to describe expenses that occur as a result of servicing consumers (with the additional benefit of having a more positive association compared to the word claim).

-The 2nd column in the settlement log files below show the unique hash of the settlement while the 3rd column shows its status.
-The 4th column displays the hash of the policy this settlement refers to as well as any additional hashes of documents that were created in the process of this settlement.
+The second column in the settlement log files below show the unique hash of the settlement while the third column shows its status.
+The fourth column displays the hash of the policy this settlement refers to as well as any additional hashes of documents that were created in the processing of this settlement.
 The last column shows the hash of the adjustor processing this settlement.
 Note: The final settlement amount is stored in the `Settlement.sol` contract itself and not shown in the log files.

 ```
 Settlement Hash: 0xd361db77a4531d375bf7107ab03dbdea239bb5e12f3b85b5d8d49a6d9bdee6f4